-Houston attorney Mark Bennett has, for over 20 years, fought for the rights of Houstonians & Texans accused of felony criminal offenses.
-If you or a loved was accused a crime of felonious nature, it’s not a matter to be taken lightly.
+Houston criminal-defense attorney Mark Bennett has, for over 20 years, fought for the rights of Houstonians & Texans accused of felony criminal offenses.
+If you or a loved was accused of a felonious criminal offense, it’s not a matter to be taken lightly.

 Felony Offenses: Criminal Penalties in Texas

-In Texas the most common types of felony in order of seriousness are:
+In Texas, felony criminal classifications, in order of severity, are:

 - State Jail Felony: 6 months to 2 years in state jail;